vitaliisili/petoshield-rest/petoshield_api/README.md

 ```
 > ### **Note**
 > - This will create `.env` file in `petoshield_api` folder fill all environment variable with valid data
-> - You will need a smtp for sending emails
+> - You will need a smtp :incoming_envelope: for sending emails
 > - You will need a stripe account to manage payments